Fake It Till You Make It [Self Improvement 29]

 Here are 5 high power poses from the TED talk:

 When you finally get to the speaking engagement or meeting use big sweeping gestures and open poses that take up space.
-This will establish your presence, and your audience gets the message that they are dealing with a confident person whom they have to pay attention.
+Actin like you own the place will establish your presence, and your audience gets the message that they are dealing with a confident person whom they have to pay attention.

 The audience is more influenced by how they feel about you than by what you’re actually saying.
-This means that the connection with people and the presence you have in the room are much more related to the outcome than the awesomeness of your ideas.
+The connection with people and the presence you have in the room are much more related to the outcome than the awesomeness of your ideas.
 People underestimate the powerful influence of warmth and overestimate the value of competence.

 Important!
 You know these pictures on Instagram with fast cars, wads of money and other items that reek of low self-esteem?
 Do not try to fake it with an external symbols expensive suit, Rolex watch, or a car you can’t afford.
 Research shows that you will feel even worse after that: